ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #RIV-Attestation-Model title='RIV Attestation Model' artwork-align="left"}

-In Step 1, measurements are "extended" into the TPM as processes start.
+In Step 1, measurements are "extended", or hashed, into the TPM as processes start,
+with the result that the PCR ends up containing a hash of all the measured hashes.
 In
 Step 2, signed PCR digests are retrieved from the TPM for off-box analysis
 after the system is operational.

 ### What Does RIV Attest?

 TPM attestation is strongly focused on Platform Configuration Registers (PCRs), but those registers are only vehicles for certifying
 accompanying Evidence, conveyed in log entries.
-It is the hashes in log entries that are extended into PCRs, where the final digests
+It is the hashes in log entries that are extended into PCRs, where the final PCR values
-can be retrieved in the form of a Quote signed by a key known only to the TPM.
+can be retrieved in the form of a structured called a Quote, signed by an Attestation key known only to the TPM.
 The use of multiple PCRs serves only to
 provide some independence between different classes of object, so that one class of objects can be updated without changing the
 extended hash for other classes.
 Although PCRs can be used for any purpose, this section outlines the objects within the
 scope of this document which may be extended into the TPM.

-In general, PCRs are organized to independently attest three classes of object:
+In general, assignment of measurements to PCRs is a policy choice made by the device manufacturer, selected to independently attest three classes of object:

 * Code, (i.e., instructions) to be executed by a CPU.